 Examples of information which may be collected, used, stored or disclosed by PTV

-Correspondence (including emails) or complaints addressed to Victorian Government Ministers or agencies, or queries made through PTV’s call centre or PTV Hubs regarding matters related to the functions of, or service provided by, PTV may be referred to PTV for advice and response.
-Such correspondence, as well as correspondence addressed directly to PTV, may include Personal Information or Health Information, and may be accessed by PTV staff, subject to operational need.
+Correspondence (including email) or complaints addressed to Victorian Government Ministers or agencies, or queries made through PTV’s call centre regarding matters related to the functions of, or service provided by, PTV may be referred to PTV for advice and response.
+Such correspondence, as well as correspondence addressed directly to PTV may include Personal Information or Health Information, and may be accessed by PTV staff, subject to operational need.

-Copies of correspondence, applicable responses and details pertaining to correspondence received by PTV which contain Personal Information or Health Information may be retained by PTV for certain periods of time, in accordance with the Public Records Act 1973 (Vic) (Public Records Act) and other applicable legislation.
+Copies of correspondence, applicable responses and details pertaining to correspondence received by PTV which contains Personal Information or Health Information may be retained by PTV for certain periods of time, in accordance with the Public Records Act 1973 and other applicable legislation.

-Unless information is expressly provided to PTV by a visitor to PTV’s website or smart device apps, PTV will not know the identity of any visitor to its website or apps.
+Unless information is expressly provided to PTV by a visitor to PTV’s website, PTV will not know the identity of any visitor to its website.
+If there are “cookies” on PTV’s website, it will be the visitor’s choice to enable them or not.

-Visitors to PTV’s website and smart device apps will be subject to PTV’s standard web logs, which record anonymous information about traffic patterns through PTV’s website and apps for statistical purposes only.
-No attempt will be made by PTV to identify the personal details of any visitor, except in the event that an investigation is undertaken by a law enforcement agency, exercising a warrant to inspect PTV’s standard web logs.
+Visitors to PTV’s website will be subject to PTV’s Internet Service Provider’s standard web logs, which record anonymous information about traffic patterns through PTV’s website for statistical purposes only.
+No attempt will be made by PTV to identify the personal details of any website visitor, except in the event that an investigation is undertaken by a law enforcement agency, exercising a warrant to inspect PTV’s Internet Service Provider’s logs.

 Employment and recruitment information

-Employment and recruitment information collected by PTV may be retained for certain periods of time, in accordance with the Public Records Act, the Public Administration Act 2004 (Vic) and other applicable legislation.
+Employment and recruitment information collected by PTV may be retained for certain periods of time, in accordance with the Public Records Act 1973 (Vic), the Public Administration Act 2004 (Vic), and other applicable legislation.
 Some of this information may be disclosed to third parties, where legally required.

 Use and disclosure of information

-PTV will only use or disclose Personal Information or Health Information for the purpose which was either specified or reasonably apparent at the time of collection, unless the individual in question has consented to the information being put to another related use, or would reasonably expect that the information would be put to another related use.
+PTV will only use or disclose Personal Information or Health Information for the purpose which was either specified or reasonably apparent at the time of collection unless the individual in question has consented to the information being put to another related use, or would reasonably expect that the information was put to another related use.

 PTV will only transfer your Personal Information or Health Information to another individual or organisation in limited circumstances, including that the recipient is subject to a law which upholds similar principles to the IPPs or HPPs, or if the transfer is consented to.

-PTV may also provide your Personal Information or Health Information to public transport operators and public transport authorities (such as Transport Safety Victoria or the Department of Transport, Planning and Local Infrastructure) where you raise an issue or query with PTV and responding to that issue or query requires information from that party.
+PTV may also provide your Personal Information or Health Information to public transport operators and public transport authorities (Transport Ticketing Authority, Transport Safety Victoria, the Department of Transport) where you raise an issue or query with PTV, and responding to that issue or query requires information from that party.

 Data security and destruction

-Irrespective of whether your Personal Information or Health Information is stored electronically or in hard copy form, PTV will take reasonable steps to protect it from misuse, loss, unauthorised access, modification or disclosure.
+Irrespective of whether your Personal Information or Health Information is stored electronically or in hard copy form, PTV will take reasonable steps to protect it from misuse and loss and unauthorised access, modification or disclosure.

-PTV will also take reasonable steps to destroy or permanently de-identify your Personal Information or Health Information if it is no longer needed for the purpose (or a related purpose) for which it was initially collected, unless, in the case of Personal Information, it is subject to the Public Records Act, in which case it will be retained or disposed of in accordance with that legislation.
+Credit card information collected by PTV will be held in accordance with the requirements of PCI-DSS.
+PTV will also take reasonable steps to destroy or permanently de-identify your Personal Information or Health Information if it is no longer needed for the purpose (or a related purpose) for which it was initially collected, unless, in the case of Personal Information, it is subject to the Public Records Act 1973, in which case it will be retained or disposed of in accordance with that legislation.

 Data quality, access and correction

-PTV will take reasonable steps to ensure that Personal Information and Health Information it collects is accurate, complete and up to date.
+PTV will take reasonable steps to ensure that Personal Information and Health Information we collect is accurate, complete and up to date.

-People are entitled to contact PTV's Information Privacy Officer (contact details are set out below) and request access to, and correction of, any of their Personal Information or Health Information held by PTV.
+People are entitled to contact the PTV Information Privacy Officer (contact details are set out below) and request access to, and correction of any of their Personal Information or Health Information held by PTV.
 PTV will take reasonable steps to correct and update any Personal Information or Health Information that is established to be inaccurate, incomplete or not up to date or provide you with a written statement if such a request is refused.

-If a person’s Personal Information or Health Information is associated with information relating to an event, commercial activities or in some way affects the privacy of another individual, they may need to make a formal Freedom of Information request pursuant to section 17 of the Freedom of Information Act.
+If a person’s Personal Information or Health Information is associated with information relating to an event, commercial activities or in some way affects the privacy of another individual, they may need to make a formal Freedom of Information request pursuant to section 17 of the Freedom of Information Act 1982 (Vic).
 Your Freedom of Information application should be made to:

 PTV Freedom of Information Officer